martinpetkovski/martinpetkovski/README.md

-I like to do cool stuff
+I like doing cool stuff